September 29, 2020

 Besides color, the shape of the lantern is another factor to be taken into consideration.
 Nowadays, you can even find geometric figures and even Chinese zodiac signs, though most traditional lanterns are round.
 Their circular shape symbolizes wholeness and togetherness and is reminiscent of the full moon, which is an important part of both the Lantern Festival and the Mid-Autumn Festival — two holidays which make ample use of lanterns during their celebrations.

 The decoration and art featured on lanterns can also have different meanings.
 Often, decorative writings are used on lanterns that convey best wishes for a long and healthy life and a wealthy future.
-Dragon designs represent strength, flowers and butterflies represent happiness, bamboo designs represent resilience, and plants signify growth.
+Chinese Dragon designs represent strength, flowers and butterflies represent happiness, bamboo designs represent resilience, and plants signify growth.

 What are the three main types of Chinese lanterns?